kyverno/website/content/en/docs/Writing policies/match-exclude.md

         - Service
 ```

 By combining multiple elements in the `match` statement, you can be more selective as to which resources you wish to process.
 Additionally, wildcards are supported for even greater control.
-For example, by adding the `resources.names` field, the previous `match` statement can further filter out Services that begin with the text "prod-" **OR** have the name "staging". `resources.names` takes in a list of names and would match all resources which have either of those names.
+For example, by adding the `resources.name` field, the previous `match` statement can further filter out Services that begin with the text "prod-".

 ```yaml
 spec: